Syedaaneesa/Bee-Friendly-Gardening/README.md

 ## 🌿 About the Project

 “Bringing Your Garden Dreams to Life”
-Backed by over 25 years of experience, Bee Friendly Gardening creates sustainable, vibrant, and tranquil outdoor spaces that inspire and thrive.
+With more than 25 years of expertise, Bee Friendly Gardening designs sustainable, vibrant, and peaceful outdoor spaces that flourish and inspire.
 ---

 ## 📬 Contact